 Do you have any DRC/Van Winkle/Scarecrow/etc.?

 We have excellent relationships with many suppliers and are able to acquire numerous highly allocated wines (and bourbon).
-If you want to secure an allocation of any product from us, the best place to start is by signing up for our email list (at the top of our front page), as all allocations will be given out via email.
+If you want to secure an allocation of any product from us, the best place to start is by signing up for our email list as most allocations are offered first to our email subscribers.